Tech-TTGames/Tickets-Plus/.github/ISSUE_TEMPLATE/enhancement.md

 **Description**

-A more detailed in-depth description of what you want.
+A more detailed in-depth description of the feature you are requesting.